 Please refer to the above links and use digital versions of our park materials whenever possible.
 If you need something besides the electronic version, please email us your contact information.
 Please do not send cash or checks or self-addressed stamped envelopes.
 We will send items to you as a public service.

-Recreational fires are allowed at Ocean Beach (seasonally) and Muir Beach (year-round) only in provided fire rings in accordance with park rules.
+Recreational fires are allowed at Ocean Beach (March 1-October 31) and Muir Beach (year-round) only in provided fire rings in accordance with park rules.
 Visit the Recreational Fire Regulations page to learn more.

 Some outdoor activities require a special use permit.
 These activities include wedding ceremonies in the park, picnics with more than 50 people, commercial filming and photography, and athletic contests such as races or triathlons.
 To find out more, visit the Special Park Use Permits page.